hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/readme.ru.md

 * `webelement`, `executor`, `webdriver`: Represents web elements, the component handling interaction with them and web driver.
 * `supplier`, `product_fields`, `endpoints`, `scenario`: Represents the central logic handling data extraction.

-The diagram illustrates the dependencies between different parts of the system: The `supplier` interacts with the `webdriver` to fetch data, and the `scenario` defines specific actions to be performed.
+The diagram illuStartes the dependencies between different parts of the system: The `supplier` interacts with the `webdriver` to fetch data, and the `scenario` defines specific actions to be performed.
 The relationships clearly show the data flow.

 ## <explanation>